Band Camp FAQs

 I want to chaperone overnight, what do I do?

-Sign-ups for overnight chaperones must be completed early and can be done online or contacting Ms. Jones directly.
+Sign-ups for overnight chaperones must be completed early and can be done online or contacting Laurie Jones directly at email@example.com

-There will be a chaperone meeting the week before away camp to answer any questions or concerns.
+There will be a chaperone meeting the week of home camp to answer any questions or concerns.
 There is a background check that will need to be done before you can chaperone overnight.
 Please follow the instructions on the form.
 Contact us if you have questions.

 Chaperones can check-in as early as 6:00 pm on the Sunday of away camp.
 They will receive a binder with floor plans, contact information, and any other important information for the day or week.